offalynne/Input/docs/5.0/Functions-(Players).md

 This function will return `undefined` if the player has no connected gamepad.

-?> If the player has multiple gamepad [sources](Input-Sources) assigned to them then this function will return the index of the first connected gamepad.
+?> If the player has multiple gamepad [sources](Input-Sources) assigned to them (typically in the [multidevice source mode](Input-Sources?id=source-modes)) then this function will return the index of the first connected gamepad.

 &nbsp;